qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_getstrt.rst

 Getting Started
 ###############

-.. doc_getstrt:: Getting Started on Safety Analysis
+.. doc_getstrt:: Getting Started on Safety Analysis (FMEA and DFA)
    :id: doc_getstrt__safety_analysis
    :status: valid
    :tags: safety_analysis

 This document outlines the steps for performing, monitoring, and verifying safety analysis.
 Safety analysis is used as a umbrella term for the methods
 DFA (Dependent Failure Analysis) and FMEA (Failure Mode and Effects Analysis).